my Decolonizing Story, or, the Art of Being Human

 In the moment of hearing the healing story, sobs turned to laughter as the rumble of qi broke free into my body, and I ecstatically felt the lightness of being of knowing Kuan Yin’s connection to my Self and my walking my life’s path.
 Grounding “believing” “who I am” would come more deeply through a mirrored connection with my guide of being a catalyst, and through my decolonizing journey and meeting and relating with like-hearted kapwa.

 Later that night, after the soul retrieval, I bolted awake in bed, hearing my young daughter’s voice urgently call out my name.
 I am extremely nearsighted, and navigate my home by memory, so I don’t bother to put my glasses on nor turn on the lights when I get up in the middle of the night.
 I headed to her bedroom door, turned the knob and leaned in to check on her.
 She was still in deep sleep and had not actually called out my name.
 I leaned back slowly, closing the door, turned to my left, and a foot before me was a physical manifestation of a woman’s left eye, peering at me and softly illuminating the hallway.
-Her eye was a rich aqua blue, glistening with a little bit of moisture and depth, a sea of compassion, her lashes were thick and were also illuminating in golden light.
+Her eye was a rich gem of aqua blue-green, glistening with a little bit of moisture and depth, a sea of compassion, reflective of the all-encompassing we see when we look to the skies.
+Her lashes were thick and were also illuminating in golden light.
 The light extending from her eye and lashes cast iridescence upon her skin and the rest of her face faded from view back from wherever she was emanating from.
 I could see her as clearly and sharply as if I had my glasses on.
 I regarded her for a moment, in breath, as she regarded me, and then I turned slowly again to my left to re-enter my room, looking back once to see darkness again.
 I settled back into bed, back to sleep.
 There’s nothing to do, but Be.
 Two of Kuan Yin’s forms are Dragon and Dove.

 Afterward, I met with my Buddhist therapist at the time and shared my experience.
 He reflected to me how there are deities in Buddhism who have kingdoms, and they are known from time to time to choose people to take into their kingdoms.
 It is up to those chosen ones to decide where they will dwell within the kingdom—out on the sidewalk by the trash?
 Or maybe a little closer on the doorstep?
 Or, even a little closer, in the kitchen?
 Or… maybe to sit in the throne itself?
 I carried that with me… a journey of claiming the throne when so many would limit me with their own limited perspective of ideas of rules, hierarchies, and impossibilities.
 Years later, my guide would reflect to me that all the places in the kingdom bear equal weight of importance, and I laughed again as the feeling of a remembered truth settled into me: I remembered the wisdom that dropped into my being when I was around 12: Hell isn’t a place you go to, but a place you bring with you.
 Wherever you are, if you are developing and grounding embodied and evolving, expanding consciousness, your capacity to be with any challenge or opportunity presenting in life expands—and you realize more and more that the skill you have to command your attention and intention in an embodied way in any place, no matter how “imperfect” it is, and to draw in support where needed, impacts outcomes.
 I relaxed into lightness of being again: all the places are inherently thrones.
 What is the skill of consciousness you bring to it?
 Through your body and being?
 Where are the resistances to pains of the wisdom that arises?
 Where can you call in support—connection to ground—given your awareness?
 Every place on the globe is inherently precious, every being on the earth is inherently precious, and there has been a split in our collective psyches since a force entered the globe that caused a population of people to cut off their own roots, give themselves amnesia over it, and propagate violently with ideas of dominion and rule over who is “saved” and who are not, that also gets projected over nature.
 And in following callings to reclaim inherent preciousness, and serving to help others reconnect to this innate and natural connection, begins to bridge and heal the split.
 And I note it’s interesting that one can recognize Being called through the calling’s paradoxical presentation in one’s experience.
 I mean here I am writing a decolonizing story with a section on “claiming thrones” as a metaphor. 🙂